 An example of different cultural behaviours:

 Some mod teams are OK with being transparent before contributors about how to contact mods, specifying very clear lines of communication, that some mods should always be tagged, etc. Others might be more wary of “losing face”, where an active mod would instead directly message another mod or tag them privately so that the mod is able to respond to the contributor as if they were present always.
-These are two extremes that are just a result of whoever is in the team.
+These are two examples of extremes that are just a result of whoever is in the team.
 Both are valid and can also exist in the same project simultaneously.

 An example of team play: